 That’s when our merry band discovers that while they may have dressed for a Road Warrior ripoff, they took a wrong turn at Barter Town and ended up in a slasher film.

 Even after the bombs drop, you should know better than to have sex in one of these affairs.
-That means we can cross our demonically named couple.
+That means we can cross off our demonically named couple.
 He just falls into a hole of rats whereas she gets stuck in that cursed sleeping bag as rats climb in.
 When the rest of the crew discovers her, a rat climbs out from her mouth in a scene that’s sure to make you either laugh uncontrollably, puke out your last meal or some combination thereof.

 I just had a flash — the way everyone is dressed in this film, including Kurt in his white shirt and red ascot, it’s as if the Scooby Gang tried to escape New York.
 The costumes in this film are fabulous!
 Good work, Elda Chinellato!

 This film sets new standards for rats killing humans.
-How do they achieve such special effects?
+How did they achieve such special effects?
 One assumes that someone was off camera, just tossing rodents at the unfortunate cast.
 Well, one doesn’t have to assume, because that’s pretty much exactly what happened, PETA be damned.

 Meanwhile, Noah gets attacked by rats, so they decide to scare the rodents off with a flamethrower.
 Bad idea, unless you enjoy barbecuing your friends.
 Then, they discover that the rats have eaten their tires off of their motorcycles.
 How did they do such a thing?
 What do you mean they cut the power?
 How could they cut the power, man?
 They’re animals!